Math 217

 Text.
 The lectures will follow Krantz, Differential Equations: Theory, Technique and Practice (Third edition) ( Publisher website).

-Homework.
-Problem sets will be assigned biweekly on WebWork.
+Problem sets will be assigned weekly on WebWork.

 Grading.
 One score will be assigned for homework, one for the midterm examinations, and one for the final examination.
 These three will contribute in respective shares of 15%, 60%, and 20% to the course score.
 Discussion section attendence will count for 5%.
 Letter grades computed from the course score will be as follows:

 Office Hours.
-MWF 10-11am, namely right after class, or by appointment.
+MWF 1-2pm for both sections, or by appointment.